Trump administration bans imports of cotton and tomatoes from China’s Xinjiang region, citing forced labor

 “DHS will not tolerate forced labor of any kind in U.S. supply chains.
 We will continue to protect the American people and investigate credible allegations of forced labor, we will prevent goods made by forced labor from entering our country, and we demand the Chinese close their camps and stop their human rights violations,” Ken Cuccinelli, acting deputy secretary of the Department of Homeland Security, which oversees Customs and Border Protection, said in a statement.

 The ban includes textiles, tomato seeds, tomato sauce and other goods made with cotton and tomatoes.
-China’s embassy in Washington, D.C., didn’t immediately respond to a request for comment.
+China’s embassy in Washington didn’t immediately respond to a request for comment.

 In a statement, the American Apparel & Footwear Association, the National Retail Federation and two other industry groups said they “remain outraged” by reports of forced labor in the region and “have long made eradicating forced labor in our supply chains a top operational and public policy priority.”